joshuar/go-hass-anything/README.md

 }
 ```

 The agent takes care of loading and saving the configuration.
-Generally, your
-`Preferences()` function should:

-- Use `preferences.LoadApp()` to fetch your app configuration from disk and return.
-- If this is the first time the app is run, generate default preferences and use
-  `preferences.SaveApp()` to write them to disk.

-See the example app for a typical content of the function.
+When the agent is
+configured or run for the first time, the agent will show/use default
+preferences for each app.

 ### Adding to the agent